Spore-Community/modapi-launcher-kit/docs/_info/uninstall-lk.md

 ## Uninstalling all mods
 You must uninstall all mods **before** uninstalling the Launcher Kit.

-Open the Easy Uninstaller, check the box next to each mod with a checkbox, and click "Uninstall Selected".
+Open the Easy Uninstaller, check the box next to each mod, and click "Uninstall Selected".

-For mods with a gear icon instead of a checkbox, click the gear, and then click "Uninstall" at the bottom.

 Do not uninstall the Launcher Kit unless no mods are listed in the Easy Uninstaller.